praghubanshi12/movie-management-project/README.md

 * php -S localhost:8000

 ## For running the frontend
-Go to client folder, and run these 2 command sequentially :
+Go to client folder, and run these 3 command sequentially :
+* npm install
 * npm run build
 * npm run start